trinhvanduong/tz_portfolio_plus-developer/README.md

 *** Changelog ***

+23/02/2019 - 2.1.4

+	- Override awesome font v5.2.7 with "fa" to "tp" prefix.
+	- Change style of file admin-layout in back-end.
+	- Added gulp file.

 03/12/2018 - 2.0.9

 	- Fix error style of extrafield on front-end of version 2.0.8 at file front_end\less\core\import\tzportfolioplus.less